Tuufless/FFXIV-Elemental-Raid-Macros/3.0_heavensward/savage_raids/a12s/README.md

 At the time, only the `ABC` markers were available.

 Now that more markers are available, I would place the markers as below.
 The `A` marker is hidden behind the boss.

 "South-left" would be the `1` marker, while "South-right" would be the `2` marker.

-`ABD` are used for Defamation during Temporal Stasis.
+- `ABD` are used for *Defamation* during *Temporal Stasis*.
-`12` are used for Shared Sentence and Aggravated Assault during Temporal Stasis.
+- `12` are used for *Shared Sentence* and *Aggravated Assault* during *Temporal Stasis*.

 ![](images/markers.jpg)
 <details markdown=block>